 Yes, we generally offer one or more courses (either 6, 8, or 12 weeks) over the summer session.
 Consult the Schedule of Classes for information on times and locations.
 Summer courses may meet more frequently due to the shortened summer schedule.

-The UMBC Cybersecurity MPS degree is designed for IT professionals with several years of industry experience.
-Recent graduates are admitted on a case-by-case basis, with emphasis placed on the relevance of the applicant's undergraduate degree field, academic performance, and stated career goals.
+The UMBC Cybersecurity MPS degree is designed for professionals with several years of experience in the IT or cyber operations industry.
+Recent graduates may be admitted based on the relevance of the applicant's undergraduate degree field, academic performance, extracurricular activities, and stated career goals.

 While at UMBC, you may take advantage of UMBC's Career Services Center and other special professional networking opportunities, job fairs, training programs, and related events related to the cybersecurity industry.
 We provide these tools and opportunities for students to explore and research the cybersecurity profession and enhance your 'marketability' and/or value as a cybersecurity practitioner.
 However it is up to you to take advantage of them as well as continue to learn about the field on your own outside of the classroom – a graduate degree alone will not automatically lead to employment in this field.

 No. Students must take courses offered at their enrolled campus.

 UMBC’s cybersecurity programs are designed for students and working professionals who aspire to make a difference in the security, stability, and functional agility of the national and global information infrastructure.
 Our graduate programs prepare students to create and lead processes, or serve as managers or team members in cyber-related fields within government, military and industry such as:

 - Information Operations